Environments#

 This file contains the following information:

-: The path to the manifest file that describes the project used to create this environment
+: The path to the manifest file that describes the project used to create this environmentenvironment_name

-: The version of pixi that was used to create this environment
+: The version of pixi that was used to create this environmentenvironment_lock_file_hash

 file that was used to create this environment